Mastodon-DE/blocklists/spam/2024-02-15/2024-02-15-spam-mute-list.md

 https://fedi.fyralabs.com/notes/9pth6oh3xr
 Apparently the people behind this spam have been arrested in Japan, it is still ongoing with a new method, however.
 An investigative report will follow by the Fyra Labs Crew.

+**Also Note** <br/>
+Importing this list will not affect the status of instances you have already moderated!
+While all this list does is mute, if any of the instances on this list are already suspended by you, that entry will not be changed (*on Mastodon*).

 ## Please Donate!
 **I've worked on this list for the good part of many days!** I am a university student, local politician, I run and organize food drives once a month, I run a holocaust remembrance museum, and *on the side* do these Mastodon instances (*troet.cafe, mastodon.de, muenchen.social*), which is why I would highly appreciate it for you to **[donate here](https://mastodon.de/@MastodonDE/110808633497349326)** so I can somehow justify spending so much time on this!
 Heh.